fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 -------

 Traversal through the tree is done by "ticking" the tree.
-On Tick the node that is currently next in line will receive a tick command and execute its internal "do_tick" method.
+On Tick, the node that is currently next in line will receive a tick command and execute its internal "do_tick" method.
 This can lead to a multitude of results depending on the Node Class of the ticked node.
 In a standard configuration bt_py is trying to tick at a rate of 10 Hz.